 Students at St Thomas More Catholic Primary School have proved that Physical Education is not just about the physical development of our young people but also about building an understanding of how active lifestyles can benefit the individual in preparation for life long participation in sport.
-Our ‘Change 4 Life’ club helps those children who are seen to be less active and has direct links with the Cornerstones topic ‘Bounce’ in order to provide the children with knowledge about their bodies that some Key Stage 4 pupils find hard.
-In addition, the Year 6 student study sports science modules.
+Our ‘Change 4 Life’ club helps those children who are seen to be less active and we have also worked closely with organisations such as ‘Get Set’ and ‘Sport for Champions’ to increase the amount of activity our children complete, not only themselves, but with their family members as well.
+In addition, the Year 6 students also study sports science modules to have a deeper understanding of physical movements and the muscles used.

 Our students prove themselves to have developed, and in some cases mastered the skills that help them to become successful and confident athletes who are ready for their transition to secondary school.
 Our Year 6 students study 3 different theoretical components of PE in preparation for the expected standards next year in their new schools.
 Physical skills that they are developing are in some cases surpassing that of current secondary school pupils.

 Our Physical Education curriculum sees our students enjoy a number of successes and opportunities.
 This comes from providing an understanding that is embedded within ‘Invasion Games’, Multi-Skills, Identifying and Problem Solving Skills, and Exploring, Creating and Replicating Ideas, Concepts and Emotions.’
-After school it has sees us take part in a wide variety of activities, all of which we have an abundance of players for.
+After school it has seen us take part in a wide variety of activities, all of which we have an abundance of players for.
 Pupils’ physical well-being is supported tremendously well through various sports clubs and active physical education lessons.
-(Ofsted Report, Spring 2017)
+(Ofsted Report, Spring 2017).
+At St Thomas More we love to promote achievement and will regularly take a moment to celebrate sporting achievements in whole school assemblies and show our support and congratulations to the boys and girls sport teams after a fixture or tournament.